 By Zeina Azzam

-Zeina Azzam is Executive Director of The Jerusalem Fund and Palestine Center.
+Zeina Azzam is Executive Director of the Palestine Center.

-The views in this brief do not necessarily reflect those of The Jerusalem Fund.
+The views in this brief are those of the author and do not necessarily reflect those of The Jerusalem Fund.